jjthomas/rule_engine/README.md

 Build the C++ library with
 `<FLAG> ./build.sh`, where `<FLAG>` can be `SIM=1` (CPU), `GPU=1` or `FPGA=1` depending on the desired accelerator.
+If there are complaints about missing `Python.h`, you may need to install the package `python3-dev` or `python3-devel`.
 The GPU build requires the `nvcc` compiler, which should be available in any GPU-specific AMI on EC2, such as the deep learning AMIs.
-If there are complaints about missing `Python.h`, you may need to install the package `python3-dev` or `python3-devel`.
+Details on the FPGA build are below.

 Modify rookies.py to load your dataset.
 Pass in the dataset, desired metric column, `z_thresh`, `count_thresh`, and whether results with a null column value